 Check out our CI CD Pipeline and workflow on AWS, Kubernetes, Docker and Amazon EKS video

 The CI CD stack that we are going to cover are Amazon CodePipeline, Amazon CodeCommit, Amazon CodeBuild, DevSecOps, Kubernetes with Amazon EKS, Docker and a Java application.

-To give you some context we have Kubernetes, we’ll be using a microservice architecture with Docker and Amazon EKS.
+To give you some context in CI CD pipeline architecture we have Kubernetes, we’ll be using a microservice architecture with Docker and Amazon EKS.
 But before beginning with the developer journey, how all this CI CD is a structure or goes across this architecture?.

 Well, I would like to explain the difference between all these three services.

 If we begin with Amazon CodePipeline, which is the CI CD tool or orchestrator from Amazon to automate the step for releasing software and it’s composed on Amazon CodeCommit and Amazon CodeBuild which in the left side we have CodeCommit and it’s a source control system similar to GitHub, Bitbucket, GitLab, etc. It’s just a regular git repository, but it gives you scalability, redundancy and it’s and is a managed service from Amazon.

 Then in the right side of this service, which is Amazon CodeBuild, obviously it helps you create bills, create artifacts and build the code that you might have in your repo, containers, etc.